andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/debugging/4-things-never-do-when-debugging-ios-apps.md

 Now you go in and change a line of code here, toggle an Xcode project setting there, refactor a function, and then re-run your app.

 The bug is fixed!
-Buuut... which change from your list of changes was the actual fix?
+Buuut... **which change from your list of changes was the actual fix**?

 Never change more than one thing at a time.

 Doing so not only makes the actual fix ambiguous, but could also inadvertently cause *different* bugs that you didn't anticipate.

-Whatever you do, only change one thing at a time when you're attempting to fix a big.
+Whatever you do, **only change one thing at a time** when you're attempting to fix a big.

 Now...what does "one thing" mean?

-"One thing" means "one fix strategy".
+"One thing" means **"one fix strategy"**.

 In order to attempt some bug fixes, you may have to change 2 or 3 lines of code.
 That's okay.
 You're changing them as a "unit", of sorts, as part of a single fix strategy.